Local campaign officials are becoming election-week celebrities. They’re too busy to notice.

 “The Biden crime family is stealing this election.
 The media is covering it up,” the man shouted repeatedly, his mask slipping off his face and becoming a chin strap.

-Gloria calmly watched the rant, until the man got tired and walks away.
+Gloria calmly watched the rant, until the man got tired and walked away.
 The registrar then turned back to the gathered reporters.
-“Where were we?" he said.
-"What was the last question?”
+“Where were we?” he said.
+“What was the last question?”

 A clip of the incident has now been viewed more than 12 million times on Twitter.
 It feels so ridiculous, so surreal, that it’s almost amusing.
 Almost.
 For Gloria, a public servant, it’s probably closer to frightening.

 “I can tell you that my wife and my mother are very concerned for me, but we have security here, we have law enforcement who are protecting us.
 I am concerned for the safety of my staff,” he said at a news conference the next day.
-“We’re gonna continue to count.
-We will not allow anyone to stop us from doing what our duty is and counting ballots.”

 Gloria is one of the many state and local officials who have become unwitting minor celebrities as America keeps its eyes pinned to cable news while the final few swing states continue counting votes.
-It’s not every day that Arizona’s Secretary of State or Pennsylvania’s Lieutenant Governor approach household-name status.
-How many people knew Georgia had a “voting system implementation manager"?
+It’s not every day that Arizona’s secretary of state or Pennsylvania’s lieutenant governor approaches household-name status.
+How many people knew Georgia had a “voting system implementation manager”?
 (It does, and his name is Gabriel Sterling.)
-Wisconsin elections commission director Meagan Wolfe probably never thought she’d be so in-demand and so busy that she’d have to turn down requests from “every major broadcast and cable network,” as her spokeswoman put it.
+Wisconsin Elections Commission Director Meagan Wolfe probably never thought she’d be so in-demand and so busy that she’d have to turn down requests from “every major broadcast and cable network,” as her spokeswoman put it.

 This week, these officials are tougher to reach than Beyoncé.
 Unlike Beyoncé, though, none of them appear particularly interested in the fame, if they’re even cognizant of it.